Back to top

 • Measure 5: How many people are entering or leaving our housing projects?

-• Measure 6: Have we helpted increase the income of the people we have served?
+• Measure 6: Have we helped increase the income of the people we serve?

 • Measure 7: How many people returned to homelessness within 6 months of leaving a program?